Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 Inside of the famous Sagrada Família

-The construction of this popular basilica began in 1882 and has not been completed to this day.
-That’s why it’s sometimes called the Eternal Construction Site.
-While the construction in modern times was initially rather sluggish, it is now in full swing again and it can be quite difficult to see the Sagrada Família on your visit without cranes or construction workers.
-According to the plan, the famous basilica will be completed in 2026 which is the 100th death anniversary of its designer Gaudí.
+While the construction in modern times initially progressed rather sluggishly, it is now again in full swing.
+It is almost impossible to see the Sagrada Família without cranes and construction workers.
+According to the plan, however, the famous basilica will finally be completed in 2026, on the 100th anniversary of the death of its architect.

 Plaça Catalunya